Kiminaze/docs/docs/scripts/advancedparking/faq.md

 <font style="color:green;">**Solution**</font>

-Make sure to disable okokGarage's config option called: `Config.SetVehicleImpoundAfter`
+Make sure to disable okokGarage's config option called: `Config.SetVehicleImpoundAfter` with setting it to `0`.

 Then find the function `takeOutVehicle` inside okokGarage's sv_utils.lua and add the following code as the first line: